-The Conservatory is open to the public daily from 7:30 a.m. until 3:30 p.m., special circumstances not withstanding.
+The Conservatory is open to the public daily from 7:30 a.m. - 3:30 p.m., special circumstances not withstanding.
 School groups and garden club tours must be arranged in advance.
-Artists, gardeners, tinkerers,dreamers, readers, thinkers, general plant lovers, and green and brown thumbs encouraged to visit.
+Artists, gardeners, tinkerers,dreamers, readers, thinkers and general plant lovers are encouraged to visit.